 - Improved speech.
 Improperly applied dentures can often lead to impaired speech.
 The natural-looking dental implants don’t affect speech in any known way.

 - Effortless to maintain.
 Our dental implants do not require any other care than the regular brushing and some flossing.

 - Lifetime guarantee.
-Our implants offer incredible durability and are made to last a lifetime.
+Our dental implants offer incredible durability and are made to last a lifetime.
 If the patient takes proper care of them, they will serve forever.

 - Leaves rest of teeth intact.
 When it comes to installing bridges, the procedure often involves the treatment of adjacent teeth.
-This is not the case with implants.
+This is not the case with dental implants.

 What Are the Risks Of Installing Dental Implants in San Diego?

 Although approximately 98 percent of dental implant procedures turn out successful, occasionally some mishaps might occur, most of which are related to improper bone support.
 This, however, can also be improved with the help of special procedures.